Stratification as a general variance reduction method for Markov chain Monte Carlo: Limiting Results as a Rationale for EMUS

+for some $D$ independent of $M$ and $f$. \end{assumption} In fact, since Assumption~\ref{asm: assumptions for small prob limit} implies that the overdamped Langevin dynamics is ergodic for $\pi(x) = \exp(-V(x))$ on the unbounded domain $\Omega = \Real$, we fully expect (but do not prove here) that under Assumption~\ref{asm: assumptions for small prob limit}, Assumption~\ref{asm: sampling unbounded strata} holds for overdamped Langevin constrained (by reflection as in~\eqref{eq: FKE for simple process}) to remain in the support of $\pi_K$ or $\pi_{K+1}.$ Alternatively the reader may simply assume that we draw i.i.d.\@ samples from the biased distributions.
+All our results hold in that case.

-Our choice of an i.i.d.\@ process also serves to emphasize the difference between our results for tail probabilities and our results in the low-temperature limit: In the low-temperature limit, EMUS is advantageous because Markov processes sampling the biased distributions converge more quickly than processes sampling the target distribution.
+\ignore{ In fact, considering the case of i.i.d.\@ samples reveals that the reasons for the advantages of EMUS are quite different in the low-temperature and small probability cases: In the low-temperature limit, EMUS is advantageous because Markov processes sampling the biased distributions converge more quickly than processes sampling the target distribution.
 To be precise, the spectral gap of the generator for the unbiased process is much smaller than the spectral gap for the biased processes.
-In the tail probability case, EMUS is advantageous because the very small tail probability is represented as a function of much larger quantities, such as the entries in the overlap matrix.
+In the small probability case, EMUS is advantageous because the very small tail probability is represented as a function of much larger quantities, such as the entries in the overlap matrix. }

+\ignore{ When $\Omega = [0,\infty)$ and the target is a tail probability of the form $p_M = \pi([M,\infty))$, some strata must be unbounded.
+Consider, for example, the bias functions depicted in Figure~\ref{fig: small prob basis}.
+In that case, one cannot control the size of the entries in $F$ simply by decreasing the size of the strata.
+For observe that as $h$ decreases in Figure~\ref{fig: small prob basis}, so does $F_{K,K-1}$.
+The resolution of this difficulty is subtle; we present the details in Section~\ref{sec: small probability limit}, since they pertain only to the calculation of tail probabilities. }

 We show in Theorem~\ref{thm: small prob EMUS} that the relative asymptotic variance of the EMUS estimate of $p_M$ grows only polynomially with $M$ for a broad class of target distributions $\pi$.
 Therefore, EMUS may be dramatically more efficient than direct MCMC sampling when the goal is to compute tail probabilities.
 We observe that while the hypotheses of the theorem are somewhat restrictive, similar results hold more generally; for example, see Section~\ref{sec: numerical results} where we compute tails of a marginal density.